 In addition to these, people can wear homemade surgical masks made of heavy fabric to block droplets and liquids.

-In the early days of the pandemic in Europe, we experienced the illogical reply to possible danger with people running to stock and stockpile on first necessity items.
-Among with loo rolls and UHT milk, soap and any kind of antibacterial products were the first to disappear from the shelves.
+In the early days of the pandemic in Europe, we experienced an illogical reply to possible danger with people running to stock up or stockpile on first necessity items.
+Among loo rolls and UHT milk, soap and any kind of antibacterial products were the first to disappear from the shelves.
 The same happened online with PPEs, particularly, with surgical face masks with a massive increase in prices.

 Not to be boring and repetitive: since this situation regards everyone, we must act accordingly.
 You’re free to decide but, if you don’t care about others’ health, and you’re instead moved by a selfish instinct for survival, then simply cover your mouth.
 Leave the technical masks to those in real need and wear a surgical mask (which is also cheaper)!
 If you can’t buy any, craft something with some equally cheap DIY.
 Every little step helps and talking about steps… stay at least 1 meter away from me, please!